pencil2d/pencil2d.github.io/_posts/2018-04-16-maintenance-release-0.6.1.md

 ## Lowering Memory Usage

 We heard some of our users said, Pencil2D became very unstable when they created more than 700 frames.
-This is probably casued by high memory usage and we decided to improve it.
+This is probably caused by high memory usage and we decided to improve it.

 As a result, a 1321-frame project which used **1.8GB RAM** in v0.6 now never takes more than **400MB RAM**.
 We hope this change could bring you better experiences on low-end devices.